JetSimon/wikibox-toolkit/readme.md

 - Add ability to split the vote in a state in election map creation tool
 - Add custom colors to right click menu
+- Add sliders for each state to set how split the vote was, adjust percentage accordingly.

 ## How to install